Linuxfabrik/checklistfabrik/examples/README.md

 # Example Files for ChecklistFabrik

-This directory contains examples and some showcases on how to use ChecklistFabrik and its YAML files.
+This directory contains examples and showcases on how to use ChecklistFabrik and its YAML files.

 ## Real-Life Examples